Twist automorphisms on quantum unipotent cells and dual canonical bases: Quantum twist automorphisms and quantum cluster algebras

 \section{Quantum twist automorphisms and quantum cluster algebras}

-In this section, we consider an additive categorification of the twist automorphism $\eta_{w,q}$ on a quantum unipotent cell $\Aq[N_{-}^{w}]$ in the sense of Geiß-Leclerc-Schröer.
-When $\mathfrak{g}$ is symmetric, Geiß-Leclerc-Schröer \cite{MR2833478} obtained a categorification of the twist automorphism $\eta_{w}^{\ast}$ on the coordinate algebra of a unipotent cell $N_{-}^{w}$ (Proposition \ref{p:GLStwist}).
+In this section, we consider an additive categorification of the twist automorphism $\eta_{w,q}$ on a quantum unipotent cell $\Aq[N_{-}^{w}]$ in the sense of Gei\ss-Leclerc-Schr\"oer.
+When $\mathfrak{g}$ is symmetric, Gei\ss-Leclerc-Schr\"oer \cite{MR2833478} obtained a categorification of the twist automorphism $\eta_{w}^{\ast}$ on the coordinate algebra of a unipotent cell $N_{-}^{w}$ (Proposition \ref{p:GLStwist}).
 They used subcategories $\mathcal{C}_{w}$, introduced by Buan-Iyama-Reiten-Scott \cite{MR2521253}, of the module category of the preprojective algebra $\Pi$ corresponding to the Dynkin diagram for $\mathfrak{g}$.
-Geiß-Leclerc-Schröer \cite{MR3090232} have also shown that the quantum unipotent subgroup $\Aq[N_{-}(w)]$ is isomorphic to a certain quantum cluster algebra $\mathscr{A}_{\mathbb{Q}(q)}(\mathcal{C}_{w})$, which is determined by data of $\mathcal{C}_{w}$ (Proposition \ref{p:GLSqclus}).
+Gei\ss-Leclerc-Schr\"oer \cite{MR3090232} have also shown that the quantum unipotent subgroup $\Aq[N_{-}(w)]$ is isomorphic to a certain quantum cluster algebra $\mathscr{A}_{\mathbb{Q}(q)}(\mathcal{C}_{w})$, which is determined by data of $\mathcal{C}_{w}$ (Proposition \ref{p:GLSqclus}).
 Combining these results, we obtain a categorification of the twist automorphism $\eta_{w,q}$ (Theorem \ref{t:qGLS}).
 See also Corollary \ref{c:clustermonom}.

 In this section, we always consider the case that $\mathfrak{g}$ is symmetric.
 We assume that $(\alpha_{i},\alpha_{i})=2$ for all $i\in I$, and thus $q_{i}=q$ for all $i\in I$. \begin{notation} For $m,m'\in\mathbb{Z}_{\geq0}$ with $m\leq m'$, set $[m,m']:=\{k\in\mathbb{Z}\mid m\leq k\leq m'\}$. \end{notation}